Facebook

 • A high body temperature may lead to an altered mental state ranging from slight confusion to unconsciousness.

-• Lack of sweat despite extreme heat; dry red skin are common signs.
+• Lack of sweat despite extreme heat and dry red skin are common signs.

 • Rapid shallow breathing coupled with accelerated heart rate might also occur.